x2vc/x2vc/src/site/markdown/config.md

 [default configuration file](https://github.com/x2vc/x2vc/blob/main/src/main/resources/application.conf).
 There are two ways to override these defaults: specifying individual options or providing an additional configuration file.

-**Note:** Due to an [issue with the command line handling](https://github.com/x2vc/x2vc/issues/65), specifying the parameters as shown here currently doesn't work.
-The best approach is to use an [IDE](ide.html) to launch the application with the parameters specified as shown - other options are being investigated.

 ## Setting individual options

 To change the value of an option, use the command line parameter `-D<name>=<value>`.
 For example, to limit the maximum number of threads to 4, use